-EDU 485 Student Teaching of Art in Middle/Secondary School 3-6 credits
+EDU 485 Student Teaching of Art in Middle/Secondary School

 Student teaching under the direction of an experienced art teacher at the middle or secondary level.
 University supervisors visit the student at least four times and guide and evaluate his/her progress through individual conferences.